10 tips for writing more effective copy.

-Once you’ve got past that hideous blank page stage and finally started writing it’s then tricky to know when enough is enough.
+Once you finally battle past that hideous blank page stage and start writing it’s then tricky to know when enough is enough.
 There’s so much you want to say to so many people.

 Eventually you settle for something you’re relatively happy with but there’s always that niggle in the back of your mind when you re-read it.